Evaluating and improving wave and non-wave stress parametrisations for oceanic flows

-The second goal of this paper is to then suggest improvements to these existing stress parametrisations.
+The second goal of this paper is to suggest improvements to existing stress parametrisations.
 This is done using predominantly mathematical or physical arguments that are supported by the simulation data.
-Notably, one of the common shortcomings in existing parametrisations is the assumption of small topographical height.
-Large topographical features however, are abundant in the ocean \citep{harris2014geomorphology}.
-Moreover, large isolated hills called seamounts are of interest in ecology, vulcanology and ship navigation \citep{clark2010ecology,watts2019science}.
+Notably, one of the common shortcomings in existing parametrisations is the assumption of small topographic height despite tall topographic features being abundant in the ocean \citep{harris2014geomorphology}.
+Moreover, large isolated seamounts are of interest in ecology, vulcanology and ship navigation \citep{clark2010ecology,watts2019science}.
 Therefore, it is important for existing parametrisations to be extended to such cases.
-The ultimate goal of this work is the formulation of a more complete parametrisation of wave and non-wave stress for implementation in global ocean models.
+The ultimate goal of this work is to understand the isolated hill regime in detail and help pave the way for a more complete parametrisation of wave and non-wave stress for implementation in global ocean models.

 The structure of the paper is as follows.
 In Section~\ref{existingsect} we recall some existing drag parametrisations used for tidal, steady and mixed flows.
 In Section~\ref{modelsect} we discuss the setup for our simulations.
 In Section~\ref{resultssect} we then discuss the results of the simulations, and use these results to evaluate and suggest improvements to each parametrisation.
-Finally, in Section~\ref{summsect} we discuss the main takeaways from our analysis, and prescribe new parametrisations that depend on the type of flow and scale of topography under consideration.
+Finally, in Section~\ref{summsect} we discuss the main takeaways from our analysis, and describe a combined parametrisation that depends on the type of flow and scale of topography under consideration.